Blogger Who Called Melania Trump An ‘Escort’ Admits He Has No Factual Basis

 The attorney is known for representing Hulk Hogan last year when website Gawker posted a clip taken from the wrestler’s sex tape.
 Hogan won the case against the now defunct website and emerged with $140 million.
 Harder’s other clients in the entertainment industry include Fox News chief executive Roger Ailes and actress Amber Heard.

-Last year, the Mail issued a retraction, but Harder told Guardian that the only reason the website published an apology is to alleviate the damages its story caused.
+Last year, the Mail issued a retraction, but Harder told the Guardian that the only reason the website published an apology is to alleviate the damages its story caused.

 “[The Mail’s apology] came several weeks after they had published their original article, knowing that it was going to be republished by lots of different publications … there were hundreds and hundreds of publications that ended up reporting about this horrible lie that the Daily Mail had perpetuated.
 The damage had been done.”

 Over the past few months, Trump’s wife and son have been on the receiving end of uncalled-for remarks and allegations.
-Prior to Trump winning the presidential race, his wife vowed to focus on cyberbullying.
+Prior to Trump winning the presidential race, his wife vowed to focus on cyber bullying.
 She previously said in a campaign speech that if she becomes the First Lady, one of her aspirations would be to put an end to the trend of ridiculing others through the Internet.

 [Featured Image by Joe Raedle/Getty Images]